onecommons/unfurl/docs/runtime.rst

 must be, but instead is applied to any target node that matches the relationship type's specification.

 Because credentials likely are specific to the user or machine running Unfurl you can define them with the ``localhost`` ensemble in :ref:`.unfurl_home<configure>` and by default they will be imported into the current ensemble.
-This can be explicitly specified when importing an external ensemble using the `connections` key as described in the `external ensembles` section.
+This can be explicitly specified when importing an external ensemble using the :std:ref:`connections` key as described in the `external ensembles` section.

 As described in `Getting Started`, the ``localhost`` ensemble provides several connection relationship templates for connecting to the the most common cloud providers.